 Hello everybody!

 Today I’m going to show you how to make classic, spicy, traditional napa cabbage kimchi called tongbaechu-kimchi, a.k.a. baechu-kimchi or pogi-kimchi.
 But this dish is so common and iconic among Koreans that we simply call it “kimchi.”
-When people talk about kimchi, this is the side dish they’re referring to, despite the fact that there are many kinds of kimchi in Korean cuisine, and many made with napa cabbage, too.
+When people talk about kimchi, this is the side dish they’re referring to, although there are many kinds of kimchi in Korean cuisine, some of them also made with napa cabbage!

 Over the years I’ve posted recipes for a few of them, but I’ve never made an in-depth video for making tongbaechu-kimchi!
 I’ve made a video for mak-kimchi (easy kimchi recipe), which is very similar but is easier because you to chop up the cabbage into bite size pieces first, and I’ve made an ultra simple yangbaechu-kimchi (emergency kimchi).
 Many years ago I even posted a recipe showing how to make baechu-kimchi with kkakdugi in one batch.
 But until now, I’ve never posted the most classic and traditional napa cabbage kimchi.
 (I also have a vegan kimchi version of this recipe, too!)